Richard Herman

-Richard H. Herman is a former mathematician who had served as the Chancellor of the University of Illinois at Urbana-Champaign from 2005-2009.
+Richard H. Herman is a mathematician, currently Professor Emeritus of Mathematics, who had served as the Chancellor of the University of Illinois at Urbana-Champaign from 2005–2009.
 He previously served there as Provost and Vice Chancellor of Academic Affairs since 1998.
-As provost he garnered support for, and administered, a “faculty excellence” program designed to bring established faculty to the institution.
-Over the course of his administrative tenure, sponsored research at the university increased by more than 50%.
+As provost he garnered support for, and administered, a "faculty excellence" program designed to bring established faculty to the institution.
+Throughout his administrative tenure, sponsored research at the university increased by more than 50%.